dbwrush/Rivals/README.md

    - Factions can decalre war, make peace, and form alliances
    - Factions can create shops
    - Factions can gain or lose power in combat with players and mobs, or through commerce
+   - Power changes follow a curve so that it changes slowly once a high power is achieved
+   - Power changes more slowly for factions with many members
+   - Power is converted to influence over time, which is useful in politics
    - Help/Info command
 2. **Shops**
    - Implemented with Shopkeepers plugin API